 What does edema look like?
 Small translucent, fluid-filled blisters form on the undersides of mostly older leaves, often beginning at the leaf margins.
 Blisters can also occur on stems and occasionally on flowers.
 When observed against the light, edema lesions are lighter in color than the surrounding leaf tissue.
 The blisters may increase in size or merge, burst, and then scar, turning tan in color and corky in texture.
 Some or all leaves may eventually shrivel or roll, and fall off.
 Extensive blistering and scarring may limit the plant’s ability to photosynthesize.

-For more information on edema: See UW-Extension Bulletin A3287 (available at http://learningstore.uwex.edu) or contact your county Extension agent.
+For more information on edema: See UW Bulletin A3287, Plant Disorder: Oedema (available at https://learningstore.extension.wisc.edu/), or contact your county Extension agent.

 An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).